-E-commerce is likely to gain further value share in the distribution of childrenswear, offering time-repressed parents greater convenience in terms of home delivery, and price-sensitive consumers more competitive prices.
-These trends strengthened during the pandemic.
+E-commerce is likely to gain further value share in the distribution of childrenswear, offering time-pressed parents greater convenience in terms of home delivery, and price-sensitive consumers more competitive prices.
+These trends strengthened during the pandemic, but greater mobility and the return to busy lifestyles will drive greater demand for time-saving solutions.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).